RILAB/bis101/lecture14.md

-# BIS101 F2013 Lecture 14: Proteins
+# BIS101 F2013 Lecture 10: Proteins

 DNA -> transcription -> RNA -> translation -> protein

 ## Protein

 A chain of amino acids.
-Called a **polypeptide** (DRAW)
+Called a **polypeptide**

+Draw an amino acid.
+Redraw with H for R group (glycine) <strong style="font-size: 150%; color: red;">?</strong>

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/c/ce/AminoAcidball.svg/702px-AminoAcidball.svg.png" style="width: 200px;"/>

 Has an amino end and a carboxyl end.
 Polypeptide/protein is formed by bonding of amino acids. (show).
-Lose one H2O molecule and make covalent bond.
+Lose one H2O molecule (OH from carboxyl and H from amino) and make covalent bond.

 Protein has an N and C terminus of a protein, convention is to write N->C direction but this is not fundamental directionality same way 5' to 3' is.